chaimaeBky/currency-converter/README.md

 # Currency Converter

-A **simple and professional currency converter** web app built with **React**.
+A ** currency converter** web app built with **React**.
 Users can convert an amount from one currency to another, view real-time conversion rates, and switch currencies easily.

----

 ## Features